Maturity of polymer processes

 Industrialization Maturity Index: High

 In terms of the established technologies no major technological advancements were observed.
 The status-quo technologies of the industry are still Filament Material Extrusion, Area-wise and Vat Polymerization and Powder Bed Fusion.
 Further potential for improvement is in the field of Thermal Powder Bed Fusion, where several new market entries will put pressure on HP with its trademarked MJF technology.
-In particular STRATASYS is expected to push Thermal Powder Bed Fusion to the same level as Laser Powder Bed Fusion in the coming years.
+Increased competition and alternative process implementations are expected to further industrialize Thermal Powder Bed Fusion and close the gap to Laser Powder Bed Fusion for selected applications.

 Vat Vulcanization